 Minimum provisions for an open meeting ballot where all members of the Association are eligible to attend, and vote are:

-Credential disputes shall be resolved before the election process is started with nominations and/or the report of the nominating committee;
+Credential disputes shall be resolved before the election process is started with nominations and/or the report of the nominating committee.

-Uncontested elections may be voted by acclamation;
+Uncontested elections may be voted by acclamation.

 A secret ballot or electronic/mail ballot (as appropriate for the election shall be used for contested elections.